illestefan/FullstackOpen/part0/NewNoteSpa_Diagram.md

     Note right of browser: The browser executes the callback function that renders the notes

+    Note right of browser: .
+    Note right of browser: .
+    Note right of browser: .

-    Note right of browser: Click on Save-Button: browser adds new note to list of nodes: notes.push(note), redraws the notes: redrawNotes() and sends the new note to the server: sendToServer(note)
+    Note right of browser: User clicks the Save-Button Note right of browser: browser adds new note to list of nodes: notes.push(note), redraws the notes: redrawNotes() and sends the new note to the server: sendToServer(note)

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server